justingrant94/Project/README.md

 **Javascript**
-1. Starting with the first red counter first
+1. Starting with the red counter first
-2. Understanding that I had to create an empty board and cells array and aldso track them.
+2. Understanding that I had to create an empty board and cells array and also track them.

 <img width="291" alt="Screenshot 2022-07-11 at 17 19 08" src="https://user-images.githubusercontent.com/73545574/178310810-44855190-5554-4085-89da-531cbd30bf6e.png">

 **The approach taken:**

-**Day 1:** For my first project, my plan and wireframe help as I had a little direction as to how I needed to start, my understanding on how to create a wireframe was quite limited which is quite evident with what was created. the link for wireframe:
+**Day 1:** For my first project, my plan and wireframe helped as I had direction as to how I needed to start, my understanding on how to create a wireframe was quite limited which is quite evident with what was created.

+**the link for wireframe:**

 https://excalidraw.com/#json=XlkZCNJ4gu3N2D2oDLYqb,rOFVjY0Y1bjnCeZWcixJmQ